hazelcast/hazelcast-csharp-client/README.md

 ## Versions

-The stable Hazelcast .NET Client version is version 3.
+The stable Hazelcast .NET Client version is version 4.0 (this version).

 See [this branch](https://github.com/hazelcast/hazelcast-csharp-client/tree/3.12.z) for more information about version 3 of the client.

-The next version of the Hazelcast .NET Client is version 4.0, which is currently in *beta* stage.

 ## Code Samples